 - Provide ongoing follow-up of the device

 - Provide patient and family education about the device

-The clinic is staffed by doctors and nurses who specialize in the treatment and care of patients who have an implantable rhythm device.
+Doctors and nurses with specialized training in the treatment and care of patients with an implantable rhythm device work in the clinic.

 At each clinic visit you will see a nurse, or a nurse and a doctor.

-The nurse will interrogate your device to obtain information on how it is functioning.
+The nurse will interrogate your device to obtain information about how it is functioning.
 This information will be reviewed and any necessary changes will be made.

 Come to your clinic visit with your questions written down so we can make sure all of your concerns are addressed.

-Clinic visits are by appointment.
-If you are not feeling well or have other issues, you must call the clinic in order to be seen.
-You will not be seen if you just drop in to the clinic.
+Clinic visits are by appointment only.
+If you are not feeling well or have other issues, you must call the clinic to be seen.